njoguamos/laravel-workos/README.md

 }
 ```

+> [!CAUTION]
+> Always validate the request data before initiating your request.
+This will help you prevent unnecessary errors.

 ### 0.2 Response Handling

 The default response format is a DTO object.
 This object instance differs depending on the request made.
 For example, for the about request the response is an instance of `CodeAuthDTO`.